 When you register with your university on arrival, you will usually receive an identification card.
 You can use this to claim student discounts in many shops, restaurants and businesses (including cinemas and theatres), so remember to always ask if student discounts are offered.

-The TOTUM card (the only discount, proof of age ID, and student life platform recommended by the National Union of Students (NUS)) and the International Student Identity Card (ISIC) also offer great student discounts in many places, and can be really helpful for getting discounts when you shop online.
+The TOTUM card (the only discount, proof of age ID, and student life platform recommended by the National Union of Students (NUS)) and the International Student Identity Card (ISIC) also offer great student discounts both on the highstreet and online.
 Have a look to see if you could save money with one of these cards.

 Discount railcards, which give one third off the price of national train fares (and off-peak Tube travel in London), are available to international students.
 They cost £30 a year and could save you up to £200 per year on rail travel in the UK.
 Find out more about railcards.